 The band program combines responsibilities of both marching and concert band.
-The marching band rehearses after school during football season.
+The marching band rehearses after school during football season (Marking Period 1).
 Students hone and enhance individual musicianship through ensemble collaboration and the study and the learning of a repertoire of challenging, high quality music literature.
-Band members carry an extraordinary responsibility for co-curricular assignments outside the school day, including concerts at school, various community activities and participation in athletic events.
+Band members carry an extraordinary responsibility for co-curricular assignments outside the school day, including performances at school, various community activities and participation in athletic events.
 Time out of school for practice, rehearsal, and performance is a required component of the course.
 Additional opportunities for individual members include participation in the pit orchestra for the annual musical and participation in the jazz band.
 Band members are prepared as well for optional participation in regional and state music organizations.

-STRING ENSEMBLE
+COURSE: STRING ENSEMBLE

+OPEN TO: Grades 9-12

-OPEN TO: All students with prior instrumental training PREREQUISITE: Prior and ongoing string instrument lessons
+PREREQUISITE: All students with prior instrumental training or by instructor approval

 Instruction and rehearsal on the violin, viola, cello and bass is provided in this course.
-Students engage in ensemble rehearsal and preparation of high quality music literature.
+Students engage in ensemble rehearsal and preparation of high-quality music literature.
 Students in this course are expected to rehearse beyond the school day.
 This includes individual practice, rehearsals for chamber music groups, full orchestra, concert preparation, and rehearsals for the annual spring musical's pit orchestra.
 Some after school and evening rehearsals are required, especially before concert dates.
 Students are prepared for optional participation in regional and state music organizations.

-INSTRUMENTAL MUSIC LESSONS
+COURSE: INSTRUMENTAL MUSIC LESSONS